m50d/m50d.github.com/_posts/2013-09-29-an-arrow-that-leads-back.md

     val getMosaic = ☆(fetchUser) >=> fetchTweets >=> interestingTweets ∘ interesting ↦ avatars ∘ buildMosaic

 And yet... and yet.
 Somewhere along the line those clear syntactic distinctions - the very reason we're using monads in the first place, remember - have become rather blurred.
 Oh, you can still tell exactly what kind of function each of the above is - assuming you've memorized the symbol table[2].
 But there are an awful lot of them, and checking which is which can be slower than just reading the functions being composed.
+It makes me wonder how much better this approach really is than, say, a python implementation using some stack-slicing greenlet-style system, where only the function names would indicate that they were or weren't making async calls.

 [1] Imagine a function that creates a collection, and fills it with objects, returning a future that indicates completion of this operation - but *doesn't* contain all the objects, only the metadata.
 So we create a List of Future[Unit]s, sequence them into a Future[List[Unit]], and then use "\_ =" where we meant "\_ <-", forgetting to compose it into the future we're returning.
 Yeah.